Maill/UmaMusumeTournamentMaker/README_DEV.md

 ## 🧪 Testing _(TODO)_

 There are no tests for the moment.
 (TBH, I didn't thought that this application will grow that big and skipped the tests).
-But they are planned!
+But they are planned VERY SOON!

 ### Backend Testing